Ashark/MacOS-prepare/README.md

 It works in macos Catalina 10.15.7.

+It for some reason does not work with some applications.
+Tested with vlc, keynotes - it works as expected.
+But with vivaldi, it just does not.
+Vivaldi's icon still has dot under it after closing its window.

 # Final Cut
 ## Sound Effects
 There are free sound effects for fcpx from apple.
 To download, go to Final Cut Pro -> Download Additional Content -> Final Cut Pro Supplemental Content.